 The love of brunch can be summed up in nine words: eating bacon and eggs in the afternoon is awesome.

-But don’t be fooled – a lot of restaurants are just cashing in on the trend and don’t know a pancake from a punch to the face.
+But don’t be fooled.
+Many of Barcelona’s best restaurants are just cashing in on the trend and don’t know a pancake from a punch to the face.